zhongmove/NL4ST/README.md

 1. Train the model to identify the type of NLQ.
   `python LSTM/train.py`

-2. Put the obtained models and related information in the directory NL4ST/save_models.
+2. Put the obtained models and related information in the directory INLAST/save_models.

 3. Integrate NL4ST as an algebra into SECONDO database.
 (SECONDO: https://secondo-database.github.io/)

-4. Import the NL4ST.war in Eclipse.
+4. Import the INLAST.war in Eclipse.

 5. Publish the NL4ST project to the tomcat server.